bartlomn/lab.app-catalogue/github-arc/README.md

     --from-file=github_app_private_key=${PRIVATE_KEY_FILE_PATH}
 ```

+- sync CRDS, use replace feature
-- sync the rest of the app
+- sync the rest of the app APART FROM the deployment
+- sync the deployment